Jim Daly (evangelist): Focus on the Family

 In 2009, the Denver Post reported that Daly shared Dobson's views in the public-policy arena, but had taken a different approach from that of his predecessor.
 Daly referred to himself as more of an evangelist than a prophet.
 He believed that the Christian community should demonstrate the values it wishes to promote, and maintain civil discourse.

 While Dobson's approach was often political, Daly and his colleagues have said that he is trying to make it less so.

-According to reports about a decade ago, Daly and his colleagues, similarly to Dobson, opposed abortion and same-sex marriage, but also wished to address issues other than these typical evangelical hot-button issues; they "want[ed] to frame political work as an inspirational call to do good—not just to oppose what they view[ed] as sinful behavior."
+According to reports from 2009 and 2010, Daly and his colleagues, similarly to Dobson, opposed abortion and same-sex marriage, but also wished to address issues other than these typical evangelical hot-button issues; they "want[ed] to frame political work as an inspirational call to do good—not just to oppose what they view[ed] as sinful behavior."

 In a 2009 interview with the Washington Post, Daly stated,I am pro-life, I am pro-traditional marriage.
 At the same time, I'm also a person who looks for the conversation. ...
 The question I have is, Where can we meet on common ground?

 Daly also told the Post, "We will definitely be rigorous in the policy debate.
 We're not going to back out of that or back off expressing a biblical worldview in the public square."

 Daly said that he wished to make abortion much rarer as a step toward eliminating it.

 In addition to meeting with abortion rights groups at the state and local levels, Daly met with organizational leaders who were traditionally at odds with conservative Protestants, including the Colorado-based gay rights organization the Gill Foundation.
 Daly also participated in the White House's Fatherhood Initiative.
 With the Colorado Springs Independent the two organizations co-sponsored an event supporting foster families.